Friendly Reminder for Pet Owners - Updated

 There is no absolute prohibition in federal law on flying the flag twenty-four hours a day.
 The Flag Code states: "It is the universal custom to display the flag only from sunrise to sunset on buildings and on stationary flagstaffs in the open.
 However, when a patriotic effect is desired, the flag may be displayed 24 hours a day if properly illuminated during hours of darkness."
 So, please be sure sure to illuminate your flag if it is flying after sunset.

-We are alerted by the government when the flag should be flown at half-staff, and it will be flown at half-staff on Sunday, September 11 in memory of those who lost their lives that day.
+We are alerted by the government when the flag should be flown at half-staff.

 Learn more about flag etiquette.